 Our head office and registered office are located at 450 - 1st Street S.W., Calgary, Alberta, T2P 5H1.
 TransCanada was incorporated pursuant to the provisions of the Canada Business Corporations Act (CBCA) on February 25, 2003 in connection with the Arrangement, which established TransCanada as the parent company of TCPL.
 The Arrangement was approved by TCPL common shareholders on April 25, 2003 and, following court approval and the filing of Articles of Arrangement, the Arrangement became effective May 15, 2003.
 Pursuant to the Arrangement, the common shareholders of TCPL exchanged each of their TCPL common shares for one common share of TransCanada.
-The debt securities and preferred shares of TCPL remained obligations and securities of TCPL.
+The debt securities and preferred shares of TCPL remained obligations and securities of TCPL (the preferred shares of TCPL have been subsequently redeemed).
 TCPL continues to carry on business as the principal operating subsidiary of TransCanada.
 TransCanada does not hold any material assets directly other than the common shares of TCPL and receivables from certain of TransCanada's subsidiaries.